benharvey1/FPL_bot/README.md

 The best team is determined by linear programming.
 We maximise the predicted points of the starting 11 subject to a variety of constraints (see `team_optimisation.py` for details).
 The problem is solved using the `pulp` package.

 ### Updating team
-Once the best team has been determined, the team for the user is updated with minimal user input.
+Once the best team has been determined, the team is updated on the FPL website with minimal user input.
 See `web_service.py` for details.